 Took a Level in Badass: After staying off screen for about 100 chapters, Dorji appears again in Chapter 145, as the captain of the Kouga army of household vessel users working under Ren Hakuei's command.

 A slave trader who partners up with a band of thieves.

 Day Hurts Dark-Adjusted Eyes: He prefers dark places.
-In Sinbad's Adventure, Sinbad first met him after finding him inside a barrel; he lives in the Great Rift between the Dark Continent and he comments that Sindra's sunlight is too strong for him.
+In Adventure of Sinbad, Sinbad first met him after finding him inside a barrel; he lives in the Great Rift between the Dark Continent and he comments that Sindra's sunlight is too strong for him.

-Mundane Utility: He uses magic to 'play' with the atoms to create...a wooden house with everything included and food.
+Mundane Utility: He uses magic to 'play' with the atoms in order to create...a wooden house with everything included and food.
 The dream of every traveler.

-Mysterious Backer: He's also supported by Uugo (and by extension, Solomon) and seems to know much more than Aladdin about what's going on in this world but he doesn't help much aside showing the path of what to do to others.
+Mysterious Backer: He's also supported by Ugo (and by extension, Solomon), and seems to know much more than Aladdin about what's going on in this world, but he doesn't help much aside from showing the path of what to do to others.